-This course is an accelerated course covering the topics of basic mathematical and algebraic skills, solving equations, polynomial manipulations, first-degree factoring, functions, rational expressions, linear equations and inequalities, radical expressions, quadratic equations, and systems of equations.
+This course is an accelerated course in Introductory Algebra.
+Topics covered include mathematical and algebraic skills, solving equations, polynomial manipulations, first-degree factoring, functions, rational expressions, linear equations, and quadratic equations.
 An activity based approach is used to explore the concepts.
 Students will develop conceptual and procedural tools that support the use of key mathematical concepts in a variety of contexts.
 Co-requisite: ED105 is required if the student has completed less than 15 college credits or has a cumulative GPA less than 2.0.